pyccel/pyccel/developer_docs/order_in_C.md

 }
 ```

-If the data is composed of at least one variable array, we would use a series of copy operations to our `ndarray`.
+If the data is composed of at least one variable array (like `c` in the example below), we would use a series of copy operations to our `ndarray`.

 Example: